Frequently Asked Questions

 What happens if I exclude myself from the Class?

-If you exclude yourself from the Class, you won’t get any money or benefits from this lawsuit, if any are awarded.
+If you exclude yourself from the Class, you won’t get any money or benefits from the Settlement Fund.
 By excluding yourself, however, you will retain any right you may have to sue Defendants about the same claims alleged in this lawsuit at your own expense.Back To Top

 As a Class Member, who represents me in this case?

-The Court has appointed Plaintiffs Justin Carter and Vicky Maldonado as Class Representative and the following lawyers to represent you and other Class members:
+The Court has appointed Plaintiffs Justin Carter and Vicky Maldonado as Class Representative and the following lawyer to represent you and other Class members:

 Steve W. Berman